GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-open-source-projects/index.md

 ## WeUI

-[WeUI](https://github.com/Tencent/weui) is a set of basic style libraries consistent with WeChat's native visual experience.
+[WeUI](https://github.com/Tencent/weui) is a set of basic style libraries consistent with WeChat's default visual experience.
 The official WeChat design team has tailored designs for WeChat internal web pages and WeChat mini apps to make users' perception of use more uniform.
 It includes components such as `button`, `cell`, `dialog`, `progress`, `toast`, `article`, `actionsheet`, and `icon`.
 There are different versions of WeUI available like [weui-wxss](https://github.com/Tencent/weui-wxss/) for